New Member

 Hi Friends,

-First of all, I would like to say I am so glad that I found this site as it has answered some of my great concerns, particularly in regards to release of mucus.
+First of all, I would like to say I am so glad that I found this site as it has answered some of my great concerns, particularly in regards to the release of mucus.
 I had a permanent colostomy done on the 3rd of July, 2012.
-I am 25 years old, from a tiny island Republic of Fiji, where we certainly lag behind in medical infrastructure.
+I am 25 years old, from the tiny island Republic of Fiji, where we certainly lag behind in medical infrastructure.
 My case is rare, if not, almost unknown here.
-I had to have my surgery done in India where I spent 6 months of long, gruesome and intensive treatment.
+I had to have my surgery done in India where I spent 6 months of long, gruesome, and intensive treatment.
 After the surgery, I went through intensive chemoradiation, which was the hardest and most difficult part of the entire treatment.

 I hope to hear from you good people.